sdiehl28/baseball-analytics/README.md

 # Baseball Analytics
-&#x1F534; Under Construction - may be ready for use by 12/21/19
+&#x1F534; Under Construction - may be ready for use by 12/25/19

-Scripts to download, parse, and prepare baseball data for analysis with Pandas.
+Scripts are provided to:

+- download
+- parse
+- structure
+- validate and clean

-Additional scripts to optionally load data into Postgres for analysis with SQL.
+Major League Baseball (MLB) data in preparation for easy analysis with Pandas or SQL.

-## Summary

-Scripts have been created to download and wrangle the Lahman and Retrosheet MLB datasets to make analysis with Pandas easier.

-Additionally, optional scripts to load data into Postgres are provided.
-It is not necessary to use both Pandas and SQL.
+The end result will be a set of csv files, with data types per column in associated csv files, which can be loaded into Pandas or any database.

-Examples of data analysis will be provide later in the form of Jupyter Notebooks.
+Examples of baseball data analysis will be provided later in the form of Jupyter Notebooks.

 ### MLB Data

+Lahman has MLB statistics summarized by **player per year** and by **team per year**.

-Retrosheet has play-by-play data for almost every Major League Baseball (MLB) game.
-Lahman has MLB data summarized per year.
+Retrosheet has play-by-play data for every MLB game since 1974.
+Data is available since 1918 with older years having somewhat more missing data.
+This data can be parsed to summarize statistics by **player per game** and **team per game**.

 The Lahman data is tidy and has several csv files.
 The latest available description of each csv file has been copied to the `data/lahman` directory.

+Data is tidy if:

+1. Each variable forms a column.
+2. Each observation forms a row.
+3. Each type of observational unit forms a table (or csv file).

-Retrosheet is not distributed as csv files, but as text files which have play-by-play information.
-This data must be parsed to create csv files.
-The parsing will be done with open source parsers from Dr. T. L. Turocy described below.
+The Retorsheet data is not distributed as csv files, but as text files which have play-by-play information.
+This data will be parsed and aggregated to the game level, using open source parsers from Dr. T. L. Turocy as described below.
 The description of the generated csv files can itself be generated from the parsers.
 These descriptions have been generated and copied to the `data/retrosheet` directory.

 As of December 2019, Lahman has data through the 2018 season whereas Retrosheet has data through the 2019 season.